Adaptive polarimetric processors for multiband and multiscan radar

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Brown, Russell DeAtley, "Adaptive polarimetric processors for multiband and multiscan radar" (1995).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 198.
+198.